danwing/https-local-domains/draft-thomson-https-local-domains.md

 alternative services ensures that this is used automatically when available.

-This is a good solution.
-But it isn’t without drawbacks.
+This is a good solution but is not without drawbacks.
 The names that are produced are not generally usable by humans as a consequence of a need to be globally unique.
 Some deployments address this by providing a second service with a memorable name that manages